-Scott Nemanich has a diverse legal practice with significant experience in the areas of school law, government relations, real estate and taxation, as well as corporate transactional matters.
-Much of Scott’s work involves representing school districts.
+Scott Nemanich has a diverse legal practice with significant experience in the areas of school law, township law, government relations, real estate and taxation, as well as corporate transactional matters.
+Much of Scott’s work involves representing various units of local government, including schools, townships, park districts and municipalities.
 He is recognized by school districts around the country for his vast experience in Section 8002 funding for federally impacted school districts.

 Scott also handles various labor and personnel matters, including unfair labor practices, grievances and collective bargaining.
 He has negotiated contracts with the Illinois Education Association, Illinois Federation of Teachers, Fireman & Oilers Union, the American Federation of State, County and Municipal Employees and Service Employees International Union.
 Scott is a registered lobbyist, representing clientele before both the state legislature and the U.S. Congress.
 He represents homeowner associations, handles matters involving tax rate objections and real estate taxation (an area in which he is a recognized expert) and also counsels individual clients in estate planning matters.

 In addition, Scott represents business clients in corporate matters, such as the sale and purchase of various businesses.
 He has also represented a telecommunications company in negotiations with foreign nations, including Belarus, Dijibouti and Tonga.

 Scott has also served as a negotiator at both the state and federal levels, and throughout his career he has been known for his ability to break through bureaucratic log jams on behalf of both public and private clientele.